nvim-flutter/flutter-tools.nvim/README.md

   },
   widget_preview = {
-    web_server = true, -- open the widget previewer with vim.ui.open; false lets Flutter launch its own Chrome }, outline = {
+    web_server = true, -- open the widget previewer with vim.ui.open; false lets Flutter launch its own Chrome }, emulators = {
+    -- optional function to launch the emulator picked in `FlutterEmulators` with your own command, -- e.g. the Android SDK `emulator` binary with extra flags; return nil to use `flutter emulator --launch` -- launcher = function(emulator, paths)
+    --   if emulator.system ~= "android" then return nil end
+    --   local args = { "@" .. emulator.id, "-gpu", "host", "-accel", "on" }
+    --   if emulator.cold_boot then table.insert(args, "-no-snapshot-load") end
+    --   return { command = "emulator", args = args }
+    -- end,
+  },
+  outline = {
     open_cmd = "30vnew", -- command to use to open the outline buffer